VedantPadole52/Gemini-API-ChatBot/README.md

 # 🤖 Gemini API Chatbot (Learned API Integration)
+# I did not build the entire chatbot , it is inspire by learning from YouTuber Rohit Negi for getting knowledge of "how API integration work".I focused on understanding how the **Gemini API** works and how to connect it to my project.

 ### **What I Learned and Integrated:**
 I did not build the entire chatbot from scratch but learned how to use an existing **AI Chatbot codebase** and integrate it into my own **blog and e-commerce websites**.
 I focused on understanding how the **Gemini API** works and how to connect it to my project.
 Below is how I applied this knowledge to enhance user interactions on my site.